prajapatimehul/nextjs-claude-code-blueprint/README.md

 The problem: Too many agents, slash commands, and generalized docs.
 They duplicate what Claude Code already does (like `/create-feature` that launches 3 subagents to explore code, when Claude already does this when you say "create feature").
 Bloated configs eat your context window and fight against defaults.

 **This Repo's Philosophy:**
-> **Only add what's missing.
-Never duplicate what Claude Code already does.**
+> **Only add what's needed for agentic coding with Next.js.
+Nothing else.**

+Claude Code can't provide Next.js-specific development workflow configs because it's framework-agnostic.
+This repo fills that gap.

+We add:
-- ✅ MCP servers for real data (PostgreSQL, Context7)
+- ✅ Next.js-specific MCP servers (PostgreSQL, Context7 for Next.js docs)
-- ✅ Essential plugins (frontend-design, security-guidance)
+- ✅ Plugins for Next.js development (frontend-design)
-- ✅ Security hooks that block vulnerabilities
-- ❌ No custom "explore code" agents (Claude has this)
+- ✅ Docker configs for local Next.js dev environment

+We DON'T add:
+- ❌ What Claude Code already has (explore agents, planning, Task tool)
+- ❌ Generalized configs that work for any language
-- ❌ No dozens of slash commands (Claude's defaults are excellent)
+- ❌ Custom slash commands that duplicate defaults
-- ❌ No complex multi-agent orchestration (use Task tool)
-- ❌ No generalized documentation bloat

 **Clean.
 Minimal.
 Works.**